Spherical Tiling by 12 Congruent Pentagons: Combinatorial Conditions

 Let $P_1$ be a tile, such that some boundary points are identified.
 Then the complement $S^2-P_1$ has a connected component $C_1$, such that the closure $\bar{C}_1$ is a simple region, and is actually a union of tiles.
 If $\bar{C}_1$ is a tile, then we are done.
 Otherwise, $\bar{C}_1$ contains a tile $P_2$ as a proper subset.
 If $P_2$ is a simple region, then we are also done.
 If $P_2$ is not a simple region, then some boundary points of $P_2$ are identified, and the complement $\bar{C}_1-P_2$ has a connected component $C_2$, such that the closure $\bar{C}_2$ is a simple region.
 Keep going.
 As long as we do not encounter tiles that are simple regions along the way, we find a strictly decreasing sequence of simple regions $\bar{C}_1\supset \bar{C}_2\supset \bar{C}_3\supset \dotsb$.
 Since there are only finitely many tiles in the tiling, the sequence must stop.
 This means that some tile found in the process must be a simple region. \end{proof}

-An immediate consequence of the lemma is that in case all tiles are congruent (full congruence, including edge length and angle), the boundary points of tiles are never identified.
+An immediate consequence of the lemma is that in case all tiles are congruent (full congruence, including edge lengths and angles), the boundary points of any tile are never identified.
 Since the property is needed in the subsequent discussion, we include it in the following definition.

 \begin{definition} A tiling is {\em combinatorially monohedral} if all tiles have the same number of edges and every tile has no boundary points identified.
 The tiles in such a tiling are {\em combinatorially congruent}. \end{definition}